jmuganga54/Web-Dev-BootCamp/7 Intermediate Bootstrap/README.md

 It is important to `refactor` your code and maintaining it, to make it easy to be readable with other people.

 When performing Code Refactoring, be aware of the following things.

 1. Readability: make it a number one priority, make your code easy to understand.

 2. Modularity: this relates to how easy it's to reuse your code or how easy you can narrow down find issues on your code.
 For example if part of your website broke down, how easy can it be to narrow down and find the problem on your code.

 3. Efficiency: how fast your code run.

 4. Length: the length of your code.
 Writing down you code in a short form.
 But this may not be the main goal.

 [Code Golf](https://codegolf.stackexchange.com/)

+### Practice Refactor

+Less repeating much better structure and more modular code, those are the things that we are aiming more.

+`Modularity`, being able to narrow / drill down, to a specific section of a page very easily and fast, and fix the problem which occur or change the style of that particular section, without affecting the rest of the website.

+Normally, as you go along writing the code, as you realize the opportunities to refactor, you will do there and then, rather than waiting for larger refactoring section, which can be a form of procrastination, which it may not happen.
 ## Summary